Cinderella (1947 film): Plot

 The King, who meets Cinderella on the steps of the palace, sincerely rejoices at the new guest, and the Prince (Aleksey Konsovsky) falls in love with a "mysterious and beautiful stranger" at first sight.
 While the Stepmother, Anna and Marianne consider the "signs of attention" from the illustrious persons, Cinderella, who is not recognized by them, plunges into the atmosphere of the holiday.
-Suddenly, a Page appears in front of her, who warns her that the King has ordered all the palace clocks to be turned back an hour.
+Suddenly, the Page appears in front of her, who warns her that the King has ordered all the palace clocks to be turned back an hour.
 Cinderella manages to thank the Prince for his kindness and care and rushes down the marble steps.

 The miniature crystal slipper that slipped off the heroine's foot is the only thing the Prince has left.
 The king, organizing a search for a stranger, announces that the girl who will fit the shoe will become the Prince's bride.
 When the royal Corporal (Sergey Filippov), who is trying on, appears at the Forester's house, Cinderella puts a shoe on Anna's foot at her Stepmother's request.
 The king, however, refuses to recognize Anna as his son's bride.
 Meanwhile, the Forester brings the reluctant Cinderella to the palace and, during a conversation with the King, takes the second shoe out of his pocket.
-The film ends with Cinderella and the Prince explaining and the King predicting that they "will have a daughter, just like Cinderella," who will be married by a Page.
+The film ends with Cinderella and the Prince explaining and the King predicting that they "will have a daughter, just like Cinderella," who will be married by the Page.